sundgenomics/sundgenomics.github.io/pipeline_overview.md

 ## Overview of pipelines offered by Genomics Platform

+The following pipelines can be selected for the Genomics Platform to run:
+ - FASTQ
+ - RNA
+ - CHOR
+ - CUTRUN
+ - ATAC
+ - CRISPR
+ - TT
+ - REPEATS
+ - NF-METHYL
+ - CELL-RANGER

 ### FASTQ

 Demultiplexing pipeline converts raw images (.bcl) into .fastq files according to samplesheet provided by the user.